chenjrg/quizzu/README.md

 # Ryo-Tracker
-A mobile app to serve as an infor
+A mobile app to serve as an information hub for the R